Got the new 2021 MacBook Pro? Congratulations! Don’t just stop there yet, it’s time to get some accessories to level up your MacBook Pro experience.

 USB-C to USB Adapter

-It connects standard USB enabled devices such as keyboards, flash drives, or mouses to your MacBook Pro with USB-C ports.
-Get this one from AmazonBasics.
+If your external devices are not USB-C compatible, then you would need to get an adapter to connect standard USB-enabled devices such as external keyboards, flash drives, or mouses to your MacBook Pro.
+We recommend this one from AmazonBasics.

 USB‑C Power Adapter